minerva1993/HEPToolsFCNC-mirror/README.md

 python countZeroPU.py
 source merge_ntuples.sh
 ```
 From TruePVWeight.txt, you can find the overall weights for MC events, which compensate the effect of clean up with respect to TruePV in MC.
-Copy and paste the lines into MyAnalysis.C
+Copy and paste the lines into MyAnalysis.C, and reco ntuplizers.

   * Control plots without reconstruction
 You can make control plots without signal reconstruction to save time and check Data/MC agreement.
 You need to compile the code, before launch parallel jobs!